 Instructions

-- Cut the cabbage in half and then into quarters.
-Slice half of the cabbage into roughly ½-inch wide strips, cutting around the core.
-Save the other half of cabbage for a different day.
-Next dice the onion and mince the garlic cloves.
+- Slice the sausage links into ½-inch rounds.
+Then slice half of the cabbage into roughly ½-inch strips, cutting around the core.
+Save the other half of cabbage for a different recipe.

-- In a large skillet, heat 2 tablespoon of olive oil over medium heat.
-Add the chicken sausage and sauté for roughly 3 minutes until lightly browned.
-Quickly remove the sausage to a separate plate and set aside.
+- In a large skillet, heat the olive oil over medium heat.
+Add the sausage rounds and sauté for roughly 3-4 minutes until lightly browned.
+Remove the sausage to a separate plate and set aside.

-- To the same skillet, add another ½ tablespoon of oil and the butter.
-Add the diced onion to the skillet.
-Sauté for 3 minutes just until the onion becomes translucent.
+- To the same skillet, add the butter and onions.
+Sauté for 3 minutes just until the onions become translucent.
 Add the minced garlic and sauté for an additional 30 seconds.

-- Now add half of the sliced cabbage to the skillet.
+- Now add the sliced cabbage to the skillet.
 Toss the cabbage with the onions and garlic.
-After a minute, the first half of the cabbage will have cooked down a bit.
-Now add the second half of the cabbage and toss to combine.

 - Add the Creole seasoning, garlic powder, and smoked paprika to the skillet.
-Toss and mix together with the cabbage.
-Now pour in the chicken broth.
-Continue to mix and toss the cabbage making sure it’s coated with the spices and broth.
+Then pour in the chicken broth.
+Toss everything together making sure the cabbage is evenly coated with the spices.

-- Add the browned chicken sausage back in the skillet and toss with the cabbage.
+- Now add the browned sausage back in the skillet and toss with the cabbage.
 Cook for 2 more minutes so the sausage can heat back up and the flavors can marry together.
-Taste to see if any more seasoning is needed.
-Most creole or cajun seasonings have plenty of salt in them, but feel free to add a little more if needed.
+Serve as is or with bread, rice, or your favorite side.
 Enjoy!

 Notes

-- Make sure to purchase fully-cooked chicken sausage links.
-You can also use your favorite pork or beef smoked sausage instead.
+- Make sure to purchase fully-cooked smoked sausage links.
+You can use chicken, pork or beef smoked sausage.

 Kenneth Mangrum says